AnaMelisaGo/kids-first-healthy-cooking/README.md

 ## COOKING CLASS

 Each class has a different time and a different meal so that all the recipes change each class.
 I made this part in small chunks for easy reading.
-I explained briefly how we organize each class.
+I explained briefly how each class is organized.

 <img src="assets/images/online-class.png" alt="Class timetables and class organization">